-SECCA will welcome visitors back to its grounds & galleries starting Wednesday, Sept.
-16 with increased health & safety procedures, including required cloth masks.
+As of Wednesday, September 16, SECCA is welcoming visitors back to its grounds & galleries with increased health & safety procedures, including required cloth masks.

 In order to encourage social distancing in SECCA's 6000+ square foot galleries and facilities, capacity will be limited to 50 guests per half hour.
 SECCA will resume normal operating hours, open Wednesday through Sunday.
 See SECCA's opening hours below.

 "We are excited to be welcoming back our friends and neighbors to SECCA; it's been much too long between visits," said Executive Director William Carpenter.
 "Our exhibitions, facilities, and grounds provide both excitement and respite, a chance to see the world differently and to recharge our supplies of wonder and hope.
 Visitors will find a safe, clean, and welcoming space as we follow all state safety guidelines."

 Visitors are encouraged to follow the "Three Ws" as outlined by the North Carolina Department of Health and Human Services: WEAR a cloth mask over your nose and mouth, WAIT in line at least six feet away from others and avoid close contact, and WASH hands frequently or use hand sanitizer.
 If experiencing symptoms of illness, visitors are asked to postpone their visit.

 The re-opening of SECCA's facilities also marks the opening of DRAWN: Concept & Craft, an expansive new exhibition on view in the Main and Potter Galleries.
 Inspired by the discovery of forgotten sketchbooks by the late LeRoy Neiman, DRAWN brings together works by more than 60 artists from around the world in an exhibition that provides a rare, revealing look into the creative process and artists' unique relationship with the art of drawing.